shaoweilin/shaoweilin.github.io/_posts/2021-03-22-variational-inference-for-latent-processes.md

 ---
 layout: post
-title: Process learning with relative entropy
+title: Variational inference for latent processes
 ---

 ### How do we train a latent process without prescience or probing?